James Callaway

 Capt.
-James Callaway (1783–1815), grandson of Daniel Boone.
-He is the namesake of Callaway County, Missouri.
+James Richard Callaway (1783–1815) was an officer in the Missouri Rangers during the War of 1812.

+He was a grandson of Daniel Boone, nephew of Nathan Boone and grand-nephew of Richard Callaway.

 Birth and early life

 James Callaway, was born in Kentucky September 13, 1783 to Flanders Callaway and Jemima Boone, Daniel Boone's daughter.
 In 1798 his family moved to Missouri.
 He returned to Kentucky in 1799 to complete his education.

+After returning to Missouri, he married the former Nancy Howell in 1805, and they settled in Howell's prairie, in what is now St. Charles County, where he built a home.

+Callaway and his wife had three children who were born in St. Charles County, Missouri: Thomas Howell Callaway (1806–1832), William Boone Callaway (1807–1869) and Theresa Etaline Callaway Schneider (1811–1886).

-In 1805 he married the former Nancy Howell, and the couple settled in Howell's prairie, in St. Charles County, where he built a home.
-He was involved in the fur trade and local business.
-He was a deputy sheriff in St. Charles County for several years.
+Callaway was involved in the fur trade and local business.
+He was a deputy sheriff in St. Charles County for several years, as well as collected taxes.

 Military service and death

 Callaway was appointed Cornet of a troop of Missouri Rangers in 1808.
 He was promoted to Captain in 1812, and the following year raised a company, for either the ongoing conflicts with indigenous people or the War of 1812 (accounts differ.)
 He participated in the expedition of General Howard in 1813 and the Battle of Credit Island in 1814 in a military capacity.
 Callaway was killed in battle with Native Americans near Loutre Creek in March 1815.
 He was buried by his father where he had been killed in what is now Montgomery County, Missouri.